 ISA: Do you maintain a pretty strict diet, or do you pretty much eat whatever you feel like?

 YG: Once you do so much exercise, your body starting telling you what to eat and what not to eat.
 So I didn’t have a very strict diet… but I did learn about some diets and experimented to see which foods were best for my performance.
-I eat as much as possible to fulfill caloric requirement in those big training days.
+I eat as much as possible to fulfill the caloric requirements in those big training days.
 I move to basically zero alcohol for the most part, so I can recover well and perform optimally.
-Sometimes it’s hard to follow a strict diet because of time on the water, travelling etc. but I feel happy just listening to my body requirements and eating what I feel like.
+Sometimes it’s hard to follow a strict diet because of time on the water, traveling, etc. but I feel happy just listening to my body requirements and eating what I feel like.

 ISA: You’ve been training at ISA for a few years now.
 How important do you think quality coaching is/was to the improvement of your sailing?

 YG: I like training at ISA because every day there is always a lesson to be learned.
 Every day I went out sailing, I came back happy and satisfied that I learned something and I improved always in a small aspect.
 That’s why I liked it (ISA).
 Also, all training was very technical and made clear how all the sailing physics work.
 As an engineer, it’s something I could understand better instead of just by feeling or observation.
 Understanding the technical facts and how it actually works to generate more speed, is something you can learn very clearly at ISA and that’s one reason why I kept coming back.
 There wasn’t a day when there wasn’t a plan or a goal or something to be improved, whether in speed, tactics, boat handling, mental game or other.
 I never went on the water without a plan or a goal for the day… so it’s very focused.

 ISA: Would you say it’s important to have good coaching as a sailing athlete then?